Powered by MOMENTUM MEDIA

 The central bank has served up a disappointment for punters on Melbourne Cup Day.

-The Reserve Bank of Australia (RBA) has announced another rate hold after the September CPI data reinforced the need to remain vigilant to upside risks to inflation.
+The Reserve Bank of Australia (RBA) has announced another rate hold after the September consumer price index (CPI) data reinforced the need to remain vigilant to upside risks to inflation.

-The RBA left the cash rate unchanged at 4.35 per cent for the eight consecutive time.
+The RBA left the cash rate unchanged at 4.35 per cent for the eighth consecutive time.

 The market was more or less unanimous on the RBA holding the cash rate.